The first time I bumped into something labelled Armani I was about eleven or twelve.

-When it comes to women at work, my vision has changed over the last years in line with the deep transformation that have seen a change in the woman’s role in the modern society.
-Women’s priorities have profoundly changed over the last few decades.
+When it comes to women at work, my vision has changed over the last few years in line with the deep transformation of women’s role in modern society; women’s priorities have profoundly changed over the last few decades.

-At the very early stages, my brand has helped women feel important and well-respected in the workplace, back in a bygone era when such a respect didn’t come for granted as it does today.
+At the very early stages, my brand was helping women feel important and well-respected in the workplace, back in a bygone era when such respect didn’t come for granted as it does today.

 So, how should women dress for the workplace?